This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage and prevent PAD:

 - Walk for 30 to 60 minutes at least 4 times a week.
-Your healthcare provider may also refer you to an supervised exercise program.
+Your healthcare provider may also refer you to a supervised exercise program.
 The program helps increase how far you can walk without pain.
-It also helps you stay active in normal daily activities and may prevent disability caused by PAD.
+It also helps you stay active in normal daily activities

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can worsen PAD.
 They can also increase your risk for a heart attack or stroke.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.